Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 Certificate Approval is Intentionally Manual

 Don’t automate the approval step.
 It’s a security checkpoint — someone should be reviewing and explicitly approving each certificate request.
-Auto-approving CSRs in a script defeats the purpose of the process.
+Auto-approving CSRs defeats the purpose.

 Storing Credentials in HashiCorp Vault